bertbesser/dvc-deps-management/blog-article.md

 `dvc import` adds version control to `dvc get`, i.e., `dvc import` is meant to manage a software project's dependencies to DVC artifacts.
 The project that receives an import must itself be a DVC project (although it does not have to be an ML project).
-This way, DVC is able to track the desired version of a dependency as the software project evolves over time.
+This way, DVC is able to track the desired version of the imported data as the software project evolves over time.

-Here is an example of creating a new project with a dependency to a DVC artifact, namely `model.h5`.
+Here is an example of creating a new project that imports another DVC project's artifact, namely `model.h5`.
 <pre>
 $$ git init
 $$ dvc init